NC Arboretum Winter Lights

 • The staff makes arrival and parking very easy - Just follow the directions from the entry gate, drive down the entry road, and watch for the parking attendants who will point you to the right place.

 • The area is very dark, which makes the lights beautiful, BUT, it makes it difficult to get photos with a camera.
-We've found our iPhones work really great there for both videos and photos.
+Using your iPhone or a higher end digital camera is your best option.

 About the author